-- 3 Weeks of short-term occupational skills training:
+- Three Weeks of short-term occupational skills training:

-Cohorts 1 & 3 Entrepreneurial Training: 4 Participants – 3 weeks x 4 days in-class.
-Plus, Health Care, Customer Service & Hospitality: 4 participants – 3 weeks x 4 days in-class.
+Cohorts 1 & 3 Entrepreneurial Training: Four participants – three weeks x four days in-class.
+Plus, Health Care, Customer Service & Hospitality: Four participants – three weeks x four days in-class.

-Cohort 2 – Finishing Trades Exploration: 10 participants – 3 weeks @ North Island College, Trades Campus, Port Alberni
+Cohort 2 – Finishing Trades Exploration: 10 participants – three weeks @ North Island College, Trades Campus, Port Alberni

 The Employment Coach / Job Developer works with participants to connect them with employment opportunities that match their skills and abilities.
 The priority is to connect with employers who are willing to hire OWLL participants and may consider a wage-subsidy.